 NOTE: New for the 24th International Meshing Roundtable is a two-phased review process.
 Now included is an “accepted with revision” category, where specific modifications must be made prior to final acceptance of some papers identified as requiring revisions during the review process.

 Deadlines are all 11:59 pm Mountain Daylight Time (UTC-6 hours)

 Full papers must have original and significant contribution in order to be accepted.
 All papers will be rigorously peer-reviewed by reviewers selected by the program committee.
-Accepted papers will be published in the proceedings and will also be available on a flash drive and on the IMR website.
-The proceedings are printed in black and white.
+Accepted papers will be published in the proceedings and will also be provided to conference attendees on a flash drive and available on the IMR website.
+The proceedings are printed in color.
 Each accepted paper will be given a 20 minute slot for presentation plus 5 minutes for questions.
 At least one of the authors must register and attend the conference for a paper to be included in the proceedings.

 Research Notes are short articles describing exploratory research, preliminary results and techniques deemed to be relevant to the field of meshing.
 The research notes will have only one submission and will be reviewed by the program committee.
 Unlike full papers, there will not be a camera-ready submission of the accepted research notes.
-A special session will be dedicated to presentations of research notes.
-The research notes will not be included in the proceedings, but will be included on a flash drive and on the IMR website.
+Special sessions will be dedicated to presentations of research notes.
+The research notes will not be included in the proceedings, however, will be included on a flash drive and on the IMR website.
 Each research note will be given a 10 minute slot for presentation plus 5 minutes for questions.